Skip to main content

 Associate Vice Chancellor, Partnerships

-Mark serves as the associate vice chancellor where he oversees NC State’s strategy for engaging with corporate, government and nonprofit partners, including the 75 partnerships on Centennial Campus.
+Mark serves as the associate vice chancellor where he oversees NC State’s strategy for engaging with corporate, government and nonprofit partners, including the 70+ partnerships on Centennial Campus.
 He is also chair of the Conservation Technology Information Center.
-Previously, Mark held a 22-year career at John Deere, where he oversaw the company’s university partnerships strategy, as well as a diverse range of external public and private stakeholder relationships and partnerships.
-Mark earned Bachelor of Science degrees in landscape architecture and agronomy from Purdue University, a Master of Science in agronomy from Purdue University and a Ph.D. in crop science from the University of Illinois.
-Little known fact – he holds twelve patents relating to intelligent and autonomous vehicles and machine systems.
+Previously, Mark held a 22-year career at John Deere, where he oversaw the company’s university partnerships strategy, as well as a range of external public and private stakeholder relationships and partnerships.
+Mark earned bachelor degrees in landscape architecture and agronomy from Purdue University, a master’s degree in agronomy from Purdue University and a Ph.D. in crop science from the University of Illinois.

 Marie Bauschka